apache/accumulo-website/_docs-2-0/administration/kerberos.md

 #### Configuration

-The second thing clients need to do is to set up their client configuration file.
-By default, this file is stored in `~/.accumulo/config` or `/path/to/accumulo/client.conf`.
-Accumulo utilities also allow you to provide your own copy of this file in any location using the `--config-file` command line option.
+The second thing clients need to do is to configure kerberos when an Accumulo Connector is created.
+This can be done using Connector builder methods or by setting the properties below in `accumulo-client.properties` which can be provided to Accumulo utilities using the `--config-file` command line option.

-Three items need to be set to enable access to Accumulo:

-* `instance.rpc.sasl.enabled`=_true_
+* [sasl.enabled] = true
-* `rpc.sasl.qop`=_auth_
+* [sasl.qop] = auth
-* `kerberos.server.primary`=_accumulo_
+* [sasl.kerberos.server.primary] = accumulo

 Each of these properties *must* match the configuration of the accumulo servers; this is required to set up the SASL transport.